llvm/circt/docs/PyCDE.md

 #### ListValues and NumPy features

-PyCDE supports a subset of numpy array transformations (see `pycde/matrix.py`) that can be used to do complex reshaping and transformation of multidimensional arrays.
+PyCDE supports a subset of numpy array transformations (see `pycde/ndarray.py`) that can be used to do complex reshaping and transformation of multidimensional arrays.

-The numpy functionality is provided by the `Matrix` class, which creates a view on top of existing SSA values.
+The numpy functionality is provided by the `NDArray` class, which creates a view on top of existing SSA values.
 Users may choose to perform transformations directly on `ListValue`s:

 ```python
 @module